datacommonsorg/api-python/docs/README.md

 To generate documentation locally,

-1. Autogenerate the API documentation using `sphinx-apidoc` by running the following command in the root directory of this repository:
+1. Autogenerate the API documentation using `sphinx-build` by running the following command in the root directory of this repository:

     ```
-    sphinx-apidoc --separate -f -o docs/source datacommons datacommons/test datacommons/examples
     sphinx-build -a docs/source docs/build
     ```